This post was last updated on September 5th, 2017

 If you really want to mingle with the locals, you can’t find a better spot than a local soccer match.
 Soccer is like a form of religion in Latin America and the same holds true in Colombia.
 Fans go all out for their teams, cheering and chanting throughout the entire match.
 If you’re looking for something a little more laid back, check out the sports complex nearby the stadium that hosts all sorts of sports like break dancing, wheelchair handball, martial arts and outdoor skateboarding.

-It’s basically a gigantic rock, but after conquering all 659 steps to the top, you’ll be wowed by the amazing 360-degree views of the surrounding lakes and islands.
-What’s even better, it costs just $5 USD to climb to the top.
+It’s basically a gigantic rock, but after conquering some 700 steps to the top, you’ll be wowed by the amazing 360-degree views of the surrounding lakes and islands.

 Once you’ve gotten your fair share of photos, head back into town for a colorful and vibrant walk through town.
 The buildings are covered in brightly colored wall art, and the town boasts a fresh, clean and friendly atmosphere.

 Guatape is about a two-hour scenic bus ride from Medellin, which can be reached from the North Terminal.
-The bus costs $6.75 USD.
-The trip can be done in one day, but it is recommended to stay the night so as not to feel rushed.
+The trip can be done in one day, but we recommend staying the night so as not to feel rushed.

 Medellin is famous for its artistic and eclectic style, so it was only fitting to stay at a hotel that was equally chic and creative.
-We chose the conveniently located and relative new comer to the El Poblado area Hotel Le Parc.
+We chose the conveniently located and relative newcomer to the El Poblado area Hotel Du Parc Royal (formally El Parc.)

 From the moment we walked in we knew we were in for a treat.
-The stylish lobby set an elegant tone, with couches and a coffee table that we were able to lounge in while the eager staff took care of getting us checked in.
+The stylish lobby set an elegant tone, with couches and a coffee table.
 The staff spoke impeccable English and was very helpful, able to provide a map and explain all of their favorite spots in the area.
 Once we were finished checking in, we were whisked away to our room, our bags already there to meet us.

-The rooms are spacious to say the least, and we might go so far as to say that Le Parc has the best dollar-to-floor space deal in the entire city.
+The rooms are spacious, to say the least, and we might go so far as to say that Du Parc Royal has the best dollar-to-floor space deal in the entire city.
 (Which of course thrilled Casey as she had plenty of room for her hotel room yoga!)
-The room can basically be broken down into three sections that all flow seamlessly together:

-On the far side of the room is an enormous and comfortable bed.
-We appreciated the full-length window that helps to bring in plenty of that famous Medellin sunlight.
+On the far side of the room was an enormous, comfortable bed.
+We appreciated the full-length window that helped to bring in plenty of that famous Medellin sunlight.

 The bathroom was crystal-clean and well-equipped.
 We did have some trouble with the hot water during our stay, but the hotel staff was quick to act and had maintenance in our room within 5 minutes.
-In the end we had to switch to the adjacent room while the maintenance crew went to work on the hot water, but we were impressed with the quick and courteous staff eager to fix our problem.
+In the end, we had to switch to the adjacent room while the maintenance crew went to work on the hot water.
+Still, we were impressed with the quick and courteous staff eager to fix our problem.

-Hotel Le Parc is located just over a minute’s walk from Parque Lleras.
-It’s the perfect spot to be able to walk up the street to get to the most popular bars and restaurants in Medellin without catching all the noise of the street parties.
+Hotel Du Parc Royal is located just a minute’s walk from Parque Lleras.
+It’s the perfect spot to access the most popular bars and restaurants in Medellin without catching all the noise of the street parties.
 We would definitely stay here on our return visit and recommend it to anyone traveling to the city.

 Have you been to Medellin?
 What did you think?

-We were guests of Hotel Le Park.
+We were guests of Hotel Du Parc Royal.
 All thoughts and opinions to eagerly return are entirely our own.